 State statutes prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
-Bond issues can be approved by the voters and issued by the District for various capital improvements.
+Bond issues have been approved by the voters and issued by the District for various capital improvements.
 These bonds are required to be fully paid serially within 25 years of the date of issue.

-General long-term debt of the District consists of bonds payable.
+General long-term debt of the District consists of building bonds payable and a capital lease.
 Debt service requirements for bonds are payable solely from the fund balance and the future revenues of the debt service fund.